A LONE SEAGULL

 I ran away from the book shop for a day and took a bus to the sea side.
 I wanted to feel the ocean breeze through my hair and fill my lungs with the salty air.
 It was a dull, cool day with gray clouds and the odd rain showers, not exactly the kind of day for a fun time at the beach.
 Actually, for me it was perfect.
 I wanted some time alone and for once I didn't see crowds of people, just the odd one or two solitary figures ambling along, caught up in their own thoughts.

 I headed for the pier.
-I couldn't get much closer to the ocean for my walk, one mile out to the end, and one mile back, walking over rolling waves.
-As I started walking I noticed that there was one other person on the pier at the other end.
+I couldn't get much closer to the ocean for my walk of what seemed like one mile out to the end, and one mile back, over rolling waves.
+As I started my journey I noticed there was one other person on the pier in the distance at the other end.
 I kept on walking and watched the waves, felt the gusting wind, and enjoyed the elements while being aware that at one point I would pass that other person.
 What would I say?
-Would I be like North American city folk and pretend that I didn't see him?
+Would I be like North American city folk and pretend I didn't see him?
 Or would I be courteous and start a short conversation about the weather?

 We were side by side.
 "Good afternoon," I said in my best English fashion.
-"Great afternoon for a walk?"
+"Great afternoon for a walk!"

 I had a long way to go yet, all the way to the end and back again.
 The wind was getting stronger and the waves started to really roll with the incoming tide.
 On the return journey I noticed several dead birds floating on the water.
 About five minutes from shore I saw a very large seagull, barely alive, floating along and struggling for breathe.
 It looked a bit dazed, like it was drugged or something, and kept dropping its head down into the water.

 I sped up my pace, ran to the end of the pier and jumped onto the narrow stretch of remaining beach.
 It was high tide and the waves were crashing close to the retainer wall.